kite-sdk/kite/kite-data/src/site/markdown/guide.md

     * is stored as Snappy-compressed Avro data files by default, or optionally in the column-oriented Parquet file format
     * is made up of zero or more files in a directory.
-* You can work with a subset of Dataset Entities using the `RefineableView` class.
+* You can work with a subset of Dataset Entities using the `Views` API.

 A dataset is a collection of zero or more entities.
 All datasets have a name and an associated _dataset descriptor_.
 The dataset descriptor, as